 In this text I will concentrate on practical brewing issues.
 For a full account on sahti, including more brewing tips and recipes from renowned sahti masters, please check my book Viking Age Brew: The Craft of Brewing Sahti Farmhouse Ale.

 You’ll also find plenty of additional information at BrewingNordic.
 For a general overview of brewing traditions, read Sahti and Related Ancient Farmhouse Ales.
 If you are interested in brewing historical beers, see History of Farmhouse Ales to learn how sahti relates to medieval ales or viking age ales.
-For practical tips on farmhouse yeast, see my Practical Guide to Kveik and Other Farmhouse Yeast.
-To see how a sahti master brews with a family recipe, check Brewing Sahti in Pertunmaa.
+Brewing Sahti in Pertunmaa is a fine example a sahti master brewing with a family recipe.

 Brewing sahti is not difficult, but it requires a mindset different than modern brewing: